-Plan Guatemala apply five cross-cutting principles in its programmatic work: best interest of the child, participation, nondiscrimination, gender equality and respect for cultural diversity.
-A key aspect of Plan’s work will be to combat exclusion and discrimination and to reduce the inequities faced by vulnerable groups, particularly girls and indigenous children, from rural poor areas.
+Plan International Guatemala applies 5 cross-cutting principles in its programmatic work: best interests of the child, participation, non-discrimination, gender equality and respect for cultural diversity.
+A key aspect of our work is to combat exclusion and discrimination and reduce the inequities faced by vulnerable groups, particularly girls and indigenous children from rural areas.

-Plan has 6 program units in 4 departments: Alta and Baja Verapaz, Jalapa and Izabal, and works with groups ranging from people of Mayan origin, to sections of the mestizo population.
+Plan International has 6 programme units in the 4 departments of Alta and Baja Verapaz, Jalapa and Izabal.
+We work with groups ranging from people of Mayan origin to sections of the Mestizo population.